mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     Windstorm Obelysk
 text:     **Summon Dervish**
-          Your dervishes have +3 Health.
+          Your dervishes have +3❤️.

 name:     Astral Flood
 text:     Put 3 random Battle Pets into your hand.

 name:     Astral Phasing
-text:     Give a friendly minion +5 Health and Flying.
+text:     Give a friendly minion +5❤️ and Flying.
 It can no longer damage Generals.

 name:     Divine Spark
 text:     Draw two cards.